CassiusClose/MusicBWE/README.md

 for low-bandwidth music.
 It uses the WaveNet architecture and multi-domain and multi-scale discriminators.

-This was the final project for Computer Audition (ECE477 @ UR).
+This was the final project for Computer Audition (ECE477).

 ## Examples
 Sample results can be found in the [samples/](samples/) directory.
 There are both segments of